stephencweiss/stephencharlesweiss.com/content/blog/2019-09-23/tutorial-even-more-basic-react-app.md

 Recently, I walked through building a basic React App.<sup>1</sup> In retrospect, I could make it _even more_ basic by removing _any_ package managers, bundlers, or other tooling.

-NB: This exercise is adapted from Brian Holt’s Frontend Masters course (which is also where I borrowed the styling from).
-He’s posted all of the course notes on Github too.<sup>2</sup>
+NB: This exercise is adapted from Brian Holt's Frontend Masters course (which is also where I borrowed the styling from).
+He's posted all of the course notes on Github too.<sup>2</sup>

 To get started, all we need is an `index.html` and a `style.css`.